reason for job change

 When you step into an interview, it’s crucial to understand the interviewer’s perspective.
 They want to know your reason for job change to gauge your suitability for their position.
 They’re looking for candidates with self-awareness, a growth mindset, and a proactive approach to professional development.

 The question “Why are you looking for a job change?” helps interviewers assess your motivation and commitment.
-They want to see if you’re driven by positive factors and have thoughtfully considered your career path.
+They want to see if positive factors drive you and if you have thoughtfully considered your career path.
 Providing a well-thought-out and valid reason shows you make informed decisions and are committed to growth.
 A good reason for leaving your job significantly shapes the interviewer’s perception of you.

 How to Answer Reason for Job Change: Top 10 Answers